jrstew/jrstew.github.io/_pages/teaching_and_mentoring.md

 <ul>
 <li>
 STA 3032 <i>Applied Statistics for Engineers and Scientists</i><br>
-Calculus based introduction to probability and statistics for engineering and statistics students.
+Calculus based introduction to probability and statistics for undergraduate students in engineering and data science disciplines.
 </li>
 <li>
 STA 4321/5323 <i>Introduction to Mathematical Statistics</i><br>
-Course teaching the foundations of probability necessary for a first course in mathematical statistics.
+Advanced undergraduate course teaching the goundations of probability theory necessary for a first course in mathematical statistics.
 </li>
 <li>
 STA 4322/5325 <i>Mathematical Statistics</i><br>